Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

-\answer{1}{The results of this research question shows that \tool is effective the handle the five most frequent Javascript errors present in our benchmark.
-With the currently implemented self-healing rewriting strategies, \tool is able to fully heal 248/826 (30.02\%) of all errors, representing 196/555 (31.76\%) of all buggy web pages of our benchmark.}
+\answer{1}{ \textbf{How are \tool and \extension effective at automatically fixing Javascript errors in production, without any user or developer involvement?} \tool is effective the handle the five most frequent Javascript errors present in our benchmark.
+With the currently implemented self-healing rewriting strategies, \tool is able to fully heal 248/826 (30.02\%) of all errors, representing 196/555 (31.76\%) of all buggy web pages of our benchmark.
+The healing effectiveness of \extension is reduced by the technical limitation of browser extensions.
+Our experiment shows that 10.67\% of the errors have been fully healed by \extension. {This shows that despite being more practical, a browser extension has a lower performance.}}